ramiyappan/Kmeans-scratch/README.md

 ## Files on the Repository

-  Dataset ----------------> *is a folder that contains the train, test and format of output files for the dataset.*
+  Image ----------------> *is a folder that contains the train, test and format of Image dataset.*

-  Graphs  -----------------> *is a folder that consists of 3 graphs with Number of iterations Vs the Cost.*
+  Iris  -----------------> *is a folder that contains the train, test and format of Iris dataset.*

   iris.py  --------> *is the code for Clustering flowers.*